 For the best results, they suggest going through at least two or three sessions over six months.
-They recommend that you wait at least two weeks between appoints so that your body can recover before the next treatment.
+They recommend that you wait at least two weeks between appointments so that your body can recover before the next treatment.

 Chilling off your fat sounds far-fetched, so is this procedure worthwhile?
 Though the company website states that the results will vary per person, they share that 78 percent of their customers rate the treatment as good or excellent.